-The effluent is generated from the plating on connectors with elements such as Nickel, Tin, Gold and Silver with all their associated pre-treatment.
+The effluent is generated from plating on connectors with elements such as Nickel, Tin, Gold and Silver with all their associated pre-treatment.
 At the time, Harwin was using 10m3/h of water and the trade effluent agreement was to be reviewed.

 Coupled with a re-arrangement of the rinse structures and an adequate stream segregation, Harwin is now discharging only 10m3 per week as opposed to 10m3 per hour and has enjoyed a 100% compliance with the new trade effluent agreement.